Hesperian Health Guides

 How pregnant is she now?
 When is the baby due?

 Find out how many months pregnant the woman is at the time of her first checkup.
-This will also tell you the date that she will probably give birth (the due date).
+This will help you estimate about when she will give birth (the "due date").

 There are 3 ways to figure out how pregnant the woman is now and her due date: